 Justin Fairfax: I’ve heard much about anti-lynching on the floor of this very senate, where people were not given any due process whatsoever.
 And we rue that, and we talk about hundreds, at least a hundred terror lynchings that have happened in the Commonwealth of Virginia under those very same auspices, and yet we stand here, and we rush to judgment with nothing but accusations and no facts.
 And we decide that we are willing to do the same thing.

-Tim: If in doubt, play the race card and make yourself, accused by two black women of sexual assault, into a victim.We value your comments!
-Please weigh in on our comment section below.
+Tim: If in doubt, play the race card and make yourself, accused by two black women of sexual assault, into a victim.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com